-Best Cars Under Rs.
-8 Lakh In India - NDTV CarAndBike
+11 Best Cars in India Under Rs.
+8 Lakh - NDTV CarAndBike

-The average Indian car buyer mostly belongs to a middle-class family and when it comes to buying a car for his family, you can bet that he/she will be as astute as possible and get the best value-for-money product for the price that he/she pays.
-As a result, most Indian car manufacturers, especially in the mass-market segment, have a finger on the pulse of the Indian car buyer.
-Therefore, these companies are bringing in fully loaded models which not only offer loads of practicality and ease of ownership but also are slowly becoming feature-rich along with having decent performance.
+Whenever an Indian consumer buys anything they are always on a budget.
+And if the said purchase is a car then it becomes really important to choose some of the best cars in India you can buy within that budget.
+Considering an average Indian car buyer mostly belongs to the working-class their buying decisions are based on thorough research rather than an impulse purchase.
+In short, buyers want the best value-for-money product for the price that they pay.
+Even manufacturers have started to understand what today's customers want so you'll find a lot of cars now that are priced under ₹ 8 lakh come with features that we previously a part of premium models.

-Most of the hatchbacks and the subcompact sedans fall in this category and therefore, we list out the best cars that you can buy under ₹ 8 lakhs in India.
-Please do keep in mind that the list here is indicative and the primary parameter is value for money.
-The cars that we have listed here have most of their trims and variants falling below ₹ 8 lakh with a model or two going above the indicated price point.
-There are some cars, whose base variants fall below ₹ 8 lakh but most of their variants are priced above.
-So we have consciously tried to avoid such cars.
+Models that come under this price segment are mostly hatchbacks and the subcompact sedans and frankly, cars in this space have now come a long way.
+Therefore, we list out the best cars in India that you can buy under ₹ 8 lakhs in India.
+The cars that we have listed here have most of their trims and variants falling below ₹ 8 lakh mark with a model or two going above the indicated price point.
+While there are some better options as well, but only their base variants fall below ₹ 8 lakh and most of higher variants, which actually hold value, are priced above.
+So, we have consciously tried to avoid such cars.

-Here is our list of top car buys in India under ₹ 8 lakh:
+Here is our list of the best cars in India under ₹ 8 lakh:

 Hatchbacks Under ₹ 8 Lakh